 “Yeah, but it was nice.”

-“It was somebody th th th th th th th th th th…that I knew?”
-She said, and then followed with assurance before I could answer: “No you didn’t know them.
-I don’t think you knew them.”
-Here intuitive clairvoyance kicked in.
+“Was it somebody th th th th th th th th th th…that I knew?” she said, and then, before I had time to answer, her intuitive clairvoyance kicked in: “No I didn’t know them.
+I don’t think I knew them.”

 “You’re right, Mom,” I said.
 “I didn’t know any of them.
 None of them.
 But that didn’t matter.
 People talked about the people who were important to them.
 They talked about fathers, husbands, mothers, grandmothers.”
 I held her right hand in mine, and applied bright pink polish to her nails as I described what had gone on.
 “Some talked about strangers.
 Some talked about children.
 One lady told the story of a young friend who had been killed with her husband and two children in a car accident.
 They were so young she said.
 Everyone who spoke told the stories of different people they loved and appreciated.”